EndBird/TwitterSea/README.md

 #EndBird's Twitter Explorer Application
-Note: make sure to create Database to get the app working.
-It uses postgresql database. check out launchDB.ddl.

 ##Purpose of this Application
 * Learn to utilize PHP, javascript, and html together.
 * To get hands-on experience creating a psql database, accessing and manipulating its data using SQL through PHP.